 Onion thrips (Thrips tabaci) Causes a whitish mottling on the leaves of onion and leeks.
 It also feeds on a wide range of other plants, including carnation, chrysanthemum, begonia, cyclamen, dahlia, tomato and cucumber.
 It causes silvering of the foliage and on some plants, such as dahlia, feeding at the shoot tips results in severely stunted growth and distorted leaves.

 Honeysuckle thrips (Thrips flavus) Found on many garden plants but is most frequently found on honeysuckle during May to October.
 The foliage becomes extensively silvery-brown, especially on honeysuckles growing in warm sheltered situations, such as against a wall.

-Glasshouse thrips (Heliothrips haemorrhoidalis) Occurs in heated glasshouses throughout the year, causing a silvery discoloration of the upper leaf surface of many plants.
+Glasshouse thrips (Heliothrips haemorrhoidalis) Occurs in heated glasshouses throughout the year, causing a silvery discolouration of the upper leaf surface of many plants.
 The foliage is also marked with small brownish spots caused by the thrips' excrement.
 The adults are blackish-brown with yellowish-brown nymphs.
-This thrips can also survive out of doors all year round and attack various garden shrubs in sheltered situations, especially Viburnum tinus.
+This thrips can also survive out of doors all year round and feed on various garden shrubs, especially Viburnum tinus.